freshpack/freshpack/README.md

 - ESLint
 - Flow
 - Jest & Enzyme
-- Sass
-- Styled Components
 - React Router
-- Redux
+- Sass or Styled Components
-- Mobx
+- Redux or Mobx

 Generates Boilerplates with all required dependencies, configuration files, minimal sample applications and original tool commands in the scripts section of package.json (instead of _react-scripts_).